How to use iphone to control shutter dslr camera

 2. Access Camera Settings: Look for the settings icon within the camera app.
 This icon usually resembles a gear or sliders.
 Tap on it to access the camera settings.

-See also Best small size dslr camera
+See also Best dslr camera for high quality pictures

 3. Adjust Shooting Mode: Within the camera settings, you can adjust various shooting modes such as aperture priority, shutter priority, or manual mode.
 Select the mode that suits your shooting needs.